eventnetusa/eventnet/src/_work/vlasic-pickles.md

 cta_text: "Want to put your brand in consumer's hands?"
 cta: "Let's talk"
 sidebar_text_markdown: |-
-  * Over 150,000 pickles sampled
+  * Over 152,000 pickles sampled (65% above goal)
-  * Cross country sampling at large events, festivals and guerrilla stops
-  * Distributed coupons and recipe cards with samples
+  * 308M impressions generated (301% above goal)
   * Featured in Today, EveryDay with Rachel Ray and Hungry Girl
+  * Travelled to 5 major markets across America
 content_section:
   - text_block_markdown: >-
-      A favorite of pickle lovers, Vlasic turned to EventNetUSA to introduce it's Farmer's Garden line to consumers around America.&nbsp;
+      Vlasic turned to EventNetUSA to help launch it's new farm fresh, all natural Farmer's Garden Pickles.

+      The artisanal twist on a summer favorite needed a one-of-a-kind activation to win the hearts and taste buds of grocery shoppers, food bloggers, chef's and pickle lovers alike.&nbsp;

-      A LOOK BEHIND THE SCENES
+      ### A LOOK BEHIND THE SCENES

-      * Transformed event trailer into a mobile farm-stand inspired pickle bar
+      * Transformed event trailer into a mobile farm-stand inspired pickle bar to deliver farm fresh samples to consumers, top tier food media and social influencers

       * Custom routed one month tour of America, sampling at large events and festivals as well as guerrilla stops

       * Recruited, hired and trained team including Tour Manager, Assistant Managers and Brand Ambassadors

-      * Hosted on-site blogger and media pickling demonstrations

       * Integrated Facebook with social media staging area and displayed live Twitter feed using Social Wall.&nbsp;